 You may have started paying down your mortgage a while ago.
 Let’s say you have only 20 years left on your $500,000 mortgage.
 You’re probably paying around $2,823 per month.
 If you were to extend this back to a 30 year mortgage, your payments would drop to $2,162 per month.

-Outcome: You’ve freed up almost $700 per month to use during the lockdown.
+Outcome: You’ve freed up almost $700 per month to use during or when recovering from lockdown.

-Impact if you don’t return to the previous (shorter) term: The total interest on a $500k mortgage over 20 years is $677,600.
+Impact if you don’t return to the previous (shorter) mortgage term: The total interest on a $500k mortgage over 20 years is $677,600.
 The total over 30 years is $778,500.
-Extending your mortgage payments by 10 years means an additional $100,000 of interest.
-Most banks are therefore limiting how long you can extend the term of your mortgage.
-For 3-6 months you will pay your mortgage at the 30 year rate, and then your original payments will restart.
+Extending your mortgage payments by 10 years means an additional $100,000 of interest over the lifetime of the mortgage.
+Most banks therefore limit how long you can extend the term of your mortgage.
+They may decide that for 3-6 months you can pay your mortgage at the 30 year rate.
+After that your original payments will restart.

-As above, you have a $500,000 mortgage but this time you want to change your payments to Interest Only.
-Your payments were $2,823 per month but on Interest Only, your payments are now $1,333 per month.
+As in the example above, you have a $500,000 mortgage but this time you want to change your payments to interest-only.
+Your payments were $2,823 per month but on interest-only, your payments are now $1,333 per month.

 Outcome: You’ve freed up almost $1,500 per month to use during the lockdown.